 To explain this: if the term ‘modern’ is anything more than a linguistic shifter (like ‘this’, ‘now’, a term that could have been and in fact was used in the C3rd AD to describe the pagan world and then used of every epoch of itself) it must name some kind of rupture with that which went before.
 A sense of modernity is, therefore, a sense that something came before us with which we have now broken, that we are defined by what we have left behind in (but also as) our past.
 But the ‘Gothic’ is about that past catching up to us, it is the genre that is born from our anxiety about not being able to escape the past, from our sense that history is a nightmare from which we might never wake up.

 In conclusion, I want to suggest that every instance of the word Gothic is to some extent an instance of the neo-Gothic: even the ‘originally’ Gothic (the properly Medieval as opposed to the Medievalrevived) is an image, for us, of the uncanny survival of lost (and indeed abandoned) things into our own forgetful epoch.
 A ghost, after all, is something that inappropriately survives its own death: it is that which remains restless in a state that should by rights be defined by rest.
 In the end, the Gothic provides us with the lesson put beautifully by William Faulkner, namely, that “The past isn’t dead; it’s not even passed.”
 Requiescat in Pace.

-P.S Mal would like to thank Professor Peter Otto of the University of Melbourne for a lecture several years ago, without which his understanding of the Gothic would be even more nugatory than it is presently, and Helen for indulging Mal.
+Guestblogger Mal would like to thank Professor Peter Otto of Melbourne University for his Gothic lecture several years ago.
 See Maladjusted's blog Drowning In Vitriol blog.